 The Haunting Museum In West Virginia That Celebrates All Things Paranormal

-The Mountain State has some bizarre museums; however, none of them can compare to the Archive of the Afterlife – a paranormal museum that’s located in a haunted former school house and displays items known to be haunted and cursed by otherworldly phenomenon.
+The Mountain State has some bizarre museums; however, none of them can compare to the Archive of the Afterlife – a paranormal museum that displays items known to be haunted and cursed by the otherworldly phenomenon.
 The knowledgeable curator of this special museum has assembled an impressive collection of haunted and cursed items from around the world; many of them from this region!
 Let’s have a look at this haunting museum in West Virginia:

 Do YOU, or does someone you know, have a cursed object that haunts your very existence?
 We’d love to know if you have any haunted items in your life.
 The Museum of the Afterlife is at: